Concept Mapping My Academic Writing Course

 What Does a Thesis Statement ‘Look’ Like – Thesis as Metaphor

 Early in the semester, I have my students tell me what a thesis statement looks like.
-They break into groups and write out a few bullet points listing what they think are the non-negotiable components of the ideal thesis.
+They break into groups and write out a few bullet points listing the non-negotiable components of the ideal thesis.

 I wish I was far more fastidious over the years in copying down the metaphors created by my students.
 Nevertheless, scribbled in the margins of my lesson plans are the following examples:

-In any individual class, the groups’ suggestions are usually diverse enough to point out that no single metaphor can likely characterize all of the functions of an ideal thesis statement.
-That is why I like this exercise, in part, because choosing a metaphor is an argument; students have to come to some consensus on which aspect is the most important, which is then memorialized through the metaphor.
+In any individual class, the groups’ suggestions are usually diverse enough to point out that no single metaphor can characterize all of the functions of an ideal thesis statement.
+This is why I like this exercise.
+Choosing a metaphor is an argument; students have to come to some consensus on which aspect is the most important, which is then memorialized through the metaphor.

 In sum, the metaphors above suggest that a thesis statement provides direction and cues the organization and methods of a paper.
 Furthermore, a thesis should also be focused (or relatively concise) and bring the reader to a new understanding of a topic.
 Ideally, a thesis should also be “attractive” (compelling or interesting).